MacBook Overheating

 • The fans start making excessive noise and don’t slow down after a few minutes.

-• The external casing of the MacBook becomes uncomfortable to touch for more than a couple of seconds.
+• The external casing of the MacBook becomes too hot to touch for more than a couple of seconds.

 • Your Mac’s performance becomes laggy and slow.

-• Your MacBook suddenly turns itself off for no reason.
+• Your MacBook suddenly turns itself off for no reason and is not turning on.

 • You see graphical glitches on your MacBook screen.